Terminology

 Organizations and realms allow you to arrange and fit Anchor X.509 PKI deployments to your infrastructure.

-Organizations allows multiple members to collaborate together, and realms provide workspaces within organizations.
+Organizations allows multiple members to collaborate, and realms provide workspaces within organizations.
 Realms typically correspond to existing infrastructure layouts, but can overlap if needed.

 You can create an organization by following the New Organization wizard on the organizational overview page.
 You can also create a Personal Organization by signing in with the GitHub Single-Sign On (SSO) provider (opens in a new tab).

-A realm belong to an organization.
+A realm belongs to an organization.
 You can create a realm with the New Realm wizard on the realms overview page, or when registering a new Service.

 Chain